 The sessions were exemplary of two quite different approaches to a work environment.
 Dara’s director in the U.S. is an American-educated American, while the rest of Dara’s employees in Spain are from various Latin American and European countries, including Ecuador, Bolivia, Spain, and France.
-The environment at Dara has always been calm and the wellbeing of employees is institutionally and individually recognized.
+The environment at Dara has always been calm and the importance of employees wellbeing is institutionally and individually recognized.
 That is not to say our work environment is unproductive or that employees are not dedicated to the work we do.
 On the contrary, tight proposal and evaluation deadlines can leave my coworkers working weekends and I’ve been happy to join them for those café weekends on several occasions.
-Of course, I’ve also had the pleasure of spending time with them outside work and not working and hope to be able to do that again during a weekend trip to Madrid from Toulouse, where I’ll be studying abroad next semester, and which is a 15-euro Ryanair flight away from Madrid.
+(Of course, I’ve also had the pleasure of spending time with them outside work recreationally and hope to be able to do that again during a weekend trip to Madrid from Toulouse, where I’ll be studying abroad next semester, and which is a 15-euro Ryanair flight away from Madrid.)

-These interactions showed me (or maybe confirmed my preconceptions) that people and their humanity are often far more prioritized in European working environments, while efficiency at the expense of the latter is the priority in American working environments (the exclusionary European-US binary used only because of my limited experience).
-For NGOs, working efficiently is obviously important.
+These interactions showed me (or maybe confirmed my preconceptions) that people and their humanity are often far more prioritized in European working environments, while efficiency at the expense of, well, people is the priority in American working environments (the exclusionary European-US binary used only because of my limited professional experience).
+For NGOs tight on funding, working efficiently is obviously important.
 Dara used to be a 30+ employee organization with strong philanthropic support.
 Unfortunately, this is not a permanent and sustainable source of funding and some years ago it ended.
 Now, Dara is in a smaller office and with a smaller staff.
 It has to look for innovative ways to fund its operations and keep them sustainable.
 We have to take on an ever-larger amount of evaluations and present projects we are working on at conferences, academic, governmental, and nongovernmental gatherings.
 We don’t have much prominence in civil society, although our partner organization Dahlia, founded by the same Silvia Hidalgo that is in charge of Dara, specializes in communication in humanitarian aid – ensuring local populations are in conversation and in understanding with the agencies that work to provide support and aid to their communities.